Pete Patterson

 James Peter Patterson (born January 4, 1957) is a former World Cup alpine ski racer for the United States, from Sun Valley, Idaho.
 At the Winter Olympics, he finished thirteenth in the downhill in 1976 and fifth in 1980.
-At the time, it tied for the best finish by an American male in an Olympic downhill (with Bill Beck in 1952).
+At the time, he tied for the best finish by an American male in an Olympic downhill (with Bill Beck in 1952).